grafana/k6-docs/docs/sources/next/using-k6-browser/running-browser-tests.md

    {{% admonition type="note" %}}

    Starting from v0.52.0 the browser module API has been converted to an asynchronous API.
-This means that most of the methods now return promises.
-See the [migration guide](https://grafana.com/docs/k6/<K6_VERSION>/using-k6-browser/migrating-to-k6-v0-52/) to learn more about the changes and how to update your scripts.
+That means that most of the methods now return promises.
+Refer to the [migration guide](https://grafana.com/docs/k6/<K6_VERSION>/using-k6-browser/migrating-to-k6-v0-52/) to learn more about the changes and how to update your scripts.

    {{% /admonition %}}